 - Has a much lower interest rate.
 This could save David thousands of dollars a year.

 - Has low fees.
 David’s current mortgage has a hefty discharge fee.
-He wants to switch to a mortgage that doesn’t slug him with more costs.
+He wants to switch to one that doesn’t hit him with more costs.

 The above scenarios are generalised examples only.

-Finding the right home loan can take a lot of time and energy.
+Finding the right mortgage can take a lot of time and energy.
 Mortgage brokers are professionals who compare home loans from a wide panel of lenders.
 They can find you a product that matches your financial needs and property strategy and also help you with your application.